 He tells us that not one nation of the world will be able to take him for granted: “All the ends of the earth shall remember and turn to the Lord, and all the families of the nations shall worship before him.
 For dominion belongs to the Lord, and he rules over the nations” (Psalm 22:27–28).

-He tells us that the Holy Spirit does not take him for granted, because when he comes he will devote all his divine energy to glorifying the Son of God (John 16:14); and Jesus does not take him for granted, but says, “For this purpose I have come to this hour: Father glorify your name” (John 12:27-28).
+He tells us that the Holy Spirit does not take him for granted, because when he comes he will devote all his divine energy to glorifying the Son of God (John 16:14).
+And Jesus does not take God for granted, but says, “For this purpose I have come to this hour: Father glorify your name” (John 12:27–28).

 And most important of all, God does not take himself for granted: “For this very purpose I raised you up, that my name might be proclaimed throughout the whole earth” (Romans 9:17).